DenoiseRep: Denoising Model for Representation Learning

-In representing learning, feature representation is the most important factor that affects the person re-identification (ReID) accuracy, so we would like to learn features with better representation to improve the retrieval performance.
-We suppose that in the inference stage, the features obtained by backbone extraction are noisy, which may come from the input image or may be generated during the feature extraction process.

-To solve the problem above, we propose a novel Feature Extraction and Feature Denoising Unified Framework (FEFDUF), which unifies feature extraction and feature denoising in a single backbone to obtain semantic and discriminative features.
 We refer to the diffusion modeling approach to denoise the noisy features through T-steps to obtain clean features.
 At the beginning, we use the features output from the backbone network as data samples for diffusion training, and get the noisy samples by continuously adding noise and learning through the network in order to simulate the data distribution of its features.

 where $X_0$ represents the feature vector output by the backbone, $t$ represents the diffusion step size, $\beta_t$ is a set of pre-set parameters, and $X_t$ represents the noise sample obtained through diffusion process.